A company can’t succeed in today’s connected world without online marketing.

 Almost all online marketing channels or media can be classified into Owned, Paid, and Earned Media.

 Owned channels or owned media are your property.
 You have the ownership, and you are in direct control of the medium.
 Examples of owned online marketing channels are:

 You can influence how your business is represented and what goes where on these spaces or accounts.

 Paid media are essentially ad placements that you pay for.
 Again, you control the content your audience will see but don’t own the medium through which it is displayed.

 - Paid search or PPC (Pay Per Click)

 - Affiliate marketing

-Earned media are free to use, still, you don’t have full control over them.
+Earned media are free to use.
+Still, you don’t have complete control over them.
 It is offered at the sole discretion of a third party.